 NOTE: Students are responsible for sending ACT results to Wallace Community College for English and Math placement consideration.
 If a student does not have an ACT score, the student may take the Accuplacer for placement consideration.
 Information about the Accuplacer can be found on our website or by contacting testing services.

-Career-technical programs include: 2.0 GPA with the exception of EMS and Medical Assisting, which require a 2.5 GPA
+Career-technical programs include: 2.5 GPA including EMS and Medical Assisting, which also require a 2.5 GPA

 - Air Conditioning/Refrigeration Technology (Wallace Campus) – (Funded)